ramonteiro/mySpot/README.md

 - Create generic cruid funtions for cloudkit…clean up entire cloudkit view model
 - Create view models for each view and inject that view model instead of the model itself
 - Remove spot data from defaults and change iMessage app to use core data
+- refactor names, create a naming convention and give more thought to names

 Bugs:
 - None at the moment :) (at least none found yet)